NAZIS AND ARABS

 Actually, quite a lot.

-In particular, the 1936 - 1939 orgy of terrorism perpetrated by the Arabs of the western portion of Mandatory Palestine (i.e., the Land of Israel between the Mediterranean Sea and the Jordan River) against their Jewish neighbors and British Mandatory authorities was financed by Nazi Germany.
-The Nazis, in addition to providing clandestine funding and armaments to the leadership of the “Palestinian” Arab jihad, also infiltrated its agents into the western portion of Mandatory Palestine in order to provide tactical advice in aid of the jihad.
+Soon Nazi Germany made common cause with the “Palestinian” Arabs.
+In particular, the 1936 - 1939 orgy of terrorism perpetrated by the Arabs against their Jewish neighbors and British Mandatory authorities was financed by Nazi Germany.
+The Nazis, in addition to providing clandestine funding and armaments to the leadership of that “Palestinian” Arab jihad, also infiltrated its agents into the western portion of Mandatory Palestine in order to provide tactical support for the jihad (which the Arabs denominated as the “Great Arab Revolt”).

 Nazis ‘shipped arms to Palestinians’